2024 Solar Incentives Guide for San Lorenzo, CA - Tax Credits & Rebates

 EcoWatch's San Lorenzo, CA Solar Incentives FAQs

-Yes, you can claim both rebates and tax credits towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money possible.
+Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Depending on precisely which incentives you are claiming, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and getting the most money you can.

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall into this category.
-Other solar incentives may be available for commercial properties, depending on the details.
-We recommend reaching out to your local solar installer and/or tax professional to better understand what incentives may apply to your specific situation.
+Many solar incentives are intended to apply to a property you own that is located within the United States, and most secondary residences will fall under this distinction.
+There may be other solar incentives available for commercial properties, depending on the details.
+We recommend speaking with your local solar installer and/or tax professional to fully understand what incentives apply to your specific situation.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.